Waveform degeneracy of binary systems and Lagrange three-body systems: Review on the linearized theory of gravitational waves

 In the full PN formalism, the mass quadrupole corresponds to the 0PN waveform, while both the mass octupole and current quadrupole waveforms correspond to the 0.5PN waveforms.
 We can calculate both contributions to the waveform in the linear theory since corrections to the energy-momentum tensor of the source first appear at 1PN \cite{maggiore_vol1}.

 Starting from $\vu{n}$, we construct a right-handed orthonormal frame $\{ \vu{u}, \vu{v}, \vu{n} \}$.
-The two independent components of $h_{ab}$ in the TT gauge represent the two polarization states of the GW called the plus and cross polarizations:
+The two independent components of $h_{ab}$ in the TT gauge represent the two polarization states of the GW called the plus and cross modes: